JGCRI/gcam-doc/fusion.md

 GCAM is a object oriented model using a hierarchical structure to represent the various sectors and activities that it models.
 This is convenient for setting up the abstractions and relationships with in the model however it does not lend itself well to getting data in and out apart from using a similarly hierarchical data structure: XML which is what we have used thus far.
 We generally "set" data once at the start of the model with XMLParse.
 We "get" data mostly through the use of custom visitors or after the run has completed via an XML database.
 This has been a hinderance for modelers who would like to implement one-way or two-way coupling bwteen their own model and GCAM.
 Where they may want to push new "parameters" into GCAM from a high level so as to dynamically incorporate feedbacks from other models as the model moves forward through time.

 The goal for GCAM Fusion is to be able to manipulate the internal parameters of GCAM from a high level.
-However most users will not be familar with GCAM object and member variable names they are usually familiar with the XML tag names used in the input/output which typically map directly on to those internal variables.
+However most users will not be familar with GCAM object and member variable names.
+They are usually familiar with the XML tag names used in the input/output which typically map directly on to those internal variables.
 In addition many of our users have grown accustomed to searching the XML via simple XPath queries that look like: `/scenario[@name='Reference']//sector[@name='electricity]//share-weight[@year <= 2050]`.
 Thus GCAM Fusion is a query engine for GCAM with a query syntax _somewhat_ like XPath using the same data names as the XML input tags.
 Users can then use the search results as they like including changing the value of the results.

 == Providing a hook to calling feedbacks ==

-Currently we are providing a hooks for users to call their feedbacks:
+Currently we are providing the following hooks for users to call their feedbacks:

 * Just before a simulation period of GCAM begins it's solution process.
 * After a simulation period of GCAM has solved and the `hector` climate model has been called.